shorepine/tulipcc/docs/tulip_api.md

 The default background plane (BG) is 2048 x 750, with the visible portion 1024x600.
 (You can change this with `tulip.timing()`.)
 Use the extra for double buffering, hardware scrolling or for storing bitmap data "offscreen" for later blitting (you can treat it as fixed bitmap RAM.)
 The BG is drawn first, with the TFB and sprite layers drawn on top.

-The UI operations (LVGL or anything in `ui_X`) also draw to the BG.
+The UI operations (LVGL or anything in `tulip.UI`) also draw to the BG.
 Be careful if you're using both BG drawing operations and LVGL as they may draw on top of one another.

 Tulip uses RGB332, with 256 colors.
 Here's the palette: